julen

 Pansies

-My perennial first spring planting.
+My traitional first spring planting.
 With their tripartite design and colorations, and bearing faint resemblences to feline faces, pansies are long-lived, hard to kill, and brighten up the yard.
 I lean towards pansies in blues and purples.

 Papers